-1. What is the American “Big and Beautiful” Act?
+1. What is the US “Big and Beautiful” Act?

 The "One Big Beautiful Bill Act" is a comprehensive fiscal bill promoted by the Trump administration.
-Its core content can be summarized as a combination of "tax cuts + welfare cuts + military spending expansion" :
+Its core content can be summarized as a combination of "tax cuts, welfare cuts, and military spending expansion" :

 Large-scale tax cuts : Lower tax rates for businesses and high-income groups to stimulate investment .

-Cuts to social security : Significant cuts to welfare programs such as Medicaid and SNAP will result in millions of people losing health insurance and nutrition assistance .
+Cuts to social security : Significant cuts to welfare programs like Medicaid and SNAP are expected to result in millions of people losing health insurance and nutrition assistance. .

 Increase military spending and energy subsidies : Strengthen defense spending and expand subsidies for the fossil energy industry .

-Raising the debt ceiling : Adding $5 trillion in debt space, pushing up the fiscal deficit to $3.9 trillion over the next decade (far exceeding the $3 trillion in the original House bill) .
+Raising the debt ceiling : adding $5 trillion in borrowing space, pushing the fiscal deficit to $3.9 trillion over the next decade (far exceeding the $3 trillion in the original House bill) .

-The bill was 940 pages long and it took the Senate 16 hours just to read the text. , which was criticized by the Democratic Party as a gift from the rich to "rob the poor and give to the rich" .
+The bill is 940 pages long and it took the Senate 16 hours just to read the text. , which was criticized by the Democrats as a gift from the rich to "rob the poor and help the rich" .

 2. Why did it cause huge controversy across the United States?